 • You can adjust the amount of sugar depending on the sweetness of your blackberries and how sweet you like your pie.

-• You can make this pie with frozen blackberries.
-Defrost the blackberries and drain any excess liquid.
+• To make with frozen blackberries: Allow the blackberries to fully thaw and drain off any excess liquid.
 Increase the cornstarch to ¼ cup.

 Serving: 1/8 pie, Calories: 402kcal, Carbohydrates: 56g, Protein: 6g, Fat: 18g, Saturated Fat: 11g, Cholesterol: 46mg, Sodium: 152mg, Fiber: 8g, Sugar: 20g